B. J. Novak

 Benjamin Joseph Manaly Novak (born July 31, 1979) is an American actor, comedian, screenwriter, author, and producer.
 He gained traction as a comedian during the early 2000s before becoming an actor for the MTV reality prank show Punk'd (2003).

 Novak had his breakout with a main role as Ryan Howard on seasons 1–8 of the NBC mockumentary sitcom The Office (2005–2013).
 His acting, writing and producing for the show earned him two Screen Actors Guild Awards and a Writers Guild of America Award, alongside five nominations for the Primetime Emmy Award for Outstanding Comedy Series.

 In the late 2000s, Novak had supporting roles in the films Reign Over Me (2007) and Inglourious Basterds (2009).
 In the 2010s, he portrayed musician Robert B. Sherman in Saving Mr. Banks (2013) and Marvel Comics character Alistair Smythe in The Amazing Spider-Man 2 (2014).
 He had a starring role as Harry J. Sonneborn in the biographical film The Founder (2016) and voiced Baker Smurf in The Smurfs (2011) and The Smurfs 2 (2013).
 In television, he had a recurring role as Lucas Pruit on the HBO series The Newsroom (2014).

-In the 2020s, Novak made his film directorial debut with Vengeance (2022), which he also produced and starred in.
-He created and wrote the FX on Hulu anthology series The Premise (2021).
+In the 2020s, Novak created and wrote the FX on Hulu anthology series The Premise (2021).
+He made his film directorial debut with Vengeance (2022), which he also produced and starred in.
+He also appears in a supporting role in The Devil Wears Prada 2 (2026), in which he plays Jay Ravitz, the son of the Runway chairman Irv Ravitz.

 In addition to his film and television career, Novak authored the books One More Thing: Stories and Other Stories (2014) and The Book with No Pictures (2014).